Herbert-C-byte/React-NLW/readme.md

-This is a trip planner made with react to follow the react
+This is a trip planner made with react to follow the react course on NLW.